Charles A Taylor

 Policy responses to the COVID-19 outbreak must strike a balance between maintaining essential supply chains and limiting the spread of the virus.
 Our results indicate a strong positive relationship between livestock-processing plants and local community transmission of COVID-19, suggesting that these plants may act as transmission vectors into the surrounding population and accelerate the spread of the virus beyond what would be predicted solely by population risk characteristics.
 We estimate the total excess COVID-19 cases and deaths associated with proximity to livestock plants to be 236,000 to 310,000 (6 to 8% of all US cases) and 4,300 to 5,200 (3 to 4% of all US deaths), respectively, as of July 2020, with the vast majority likely related to community spread outside these plants.
 The association is found primarily among large processing facilities and large meatpacking companies.
 In addition, we find evidence that plant closures attenuated county-wide cases and that plants that received USDA permission to increase their production-line speeds saw more county-wide cases.

 Fertilizer is critical to agricultural supply chains, but its use results in downstream externalities in the form of aquatic hypoxic zones and algal blooms.
 Quantifying farm pollution is challenging due to its non-point nature and the lack of a temporally consistent, administrative-level dataset on water quality.
 This study offers a novel satellite-derived measure of algal bloom intensity that spans 30-plus years and encompasses lakes, riparian, and coastal aquatic resources across US counties.
 We show that fertilizer use is closely linked to our measure of water quality.
-Such farm pollution drives water quality impairment both locally and downstream from the fertilizer use, with impacts occurring at an annual and longer-term timescale.
+Such farm pollution drives water quality impairment both locally and downstream from the fertilizer use, with impacts occurring at an annual and longer-term timescale (ungated).

 Tipping point dynamics in global land use.”
 Environmental Research Letters (with James Rising), 2021